ibi-group/otp-middleware/docs/trip-monitoring.md

 - The origin and destination stops match
 - The same modes and transit routes are used in the same order
 - The transit vehicles must present the same headsign
-- The same interlining between routes must be present (e.g. situations when the same vehicle continues as a different route starting from a stop)
+- The same interlining between routes must exist (where the same vehicle continues as a different route at a terminus)
 - The start times and end times are the same.

-Note that suggesting alternate itineraries is not implemented yet.
+Note that suggesting alternate itineraries if no matching itinerary is found is not implemented yet.

 #### Itinerary Matching Attempts

-In case no matching itinerary is found using either method above, or there is a connection timeout, the process can be re-attempted at the next run of `MonitorAllTripsJob`, up to the number of attempts set by `MAXIMUM_MONITORED_TRIP_ITINERARY_CHECKS`.
+In case no matching itinerary is found using either method above, or there is an internet connection timeout, the process can be re-attempted at the next run of `MonitorAllTripsJob`, up to the number of attempts set by `MAXIMUM_MONITORED_TRIP_ITINERARY_CHECKS`.